samuelefonio/Personalized-Aggregation-For-Federated-Prototypical-Learning/README.md

-# Repository for "Clustered Federated Leanring with Prototypes"
+# Repository for "Personalized Aggregation for Federated Prototypical Learning"
-This is the official repository of "Clustered Federated Learning with Prototypes".
+This is the official repository of "Personalized Aggregation for Federated Prototypical Learning".
 The algorithm is implemented in fluke and compare with baselines implemented in it.
 To reproduce the experiments, install a venv: